Produced 2006, aired in U.S. on 10/9/06

 - When Danny, worried he might not be able to save his town, asks if maybe he could stay in the Far Frozen, the Frozeners he had injured while training shout this.

-- Undergrowth lets a truly epic one when Danny beats him.
+- Undergrowth lets loose a truly epic one when Danny defeats him.

-- Brainwashed and Crazy: Both Danny and Tucker have been subjected to this already; it's only fair that Sam now gets her turn.
+- Brainwashed and Crazy: Both Danny and Tucker had previously been subjected to this.
+It's only fair that Sam now gets her turn, being made into the caretaker for Undergrowth's plants.

 - The Cat Came Back: Even after Danny completely destroys him, Undergrowth still regenerates, albeit small enough for Tucker to shred with a lawn mower.